Natixis plans to shut commodities brokerage unit

 Natixis is not the only French bank to adjust its business model.

-In the past six months, Credit Agricole (CAGR.PA), BNP Paribas BNPPS.UL and Societe Generale (SOGN.PA) have all taken steps to cut exposure to dollar financing, reduce debt and boost capital ratios amid concern about the euro-zone debt crisis.
+In the last six months, Credit Agricole (CAGR.PA), BNP Paribas BNPPS.UL and Societe Generale (SOGN.PA) have all taken measures to cut their exposure to dollar financing, reduce debt and boost their capital ratios amid concern about the euro-zone debt crisis.

-The bank may be hoping for rich proceeds if it decides to sell its 250,000 Category A shares in the LME, which are worth $17 million based on recent sales, but it may also keep them as an investment, market sources said.
+The bank could be hoping for rich proceeds from its Category I ringdealing LME membership, which is worth $17 million based on recent sales.

-The LME, the world’s last member-owned exchange, is considering bids from four of the world’s major exchanges, which are said to be in fierce competition to buy the 135-year old entity.
+The LME, the world’s last member-owned exchange, is considering bids from four of the world’s major exchanges, which are said to be in fierce competition to buy the 135-year old exchange.

 Removing NCM will cut the number of brokers, dealers and banks participating in open-outcry trading in the LME ring to 11.